Legend of Sleepy Hollow

 - There will be no refunds unless #10 below applies.

 - At Buckley Homestead: Check in at the campfire 15 minutes prior to your performance time.
-As with any play, once the curtain goes up the doors are closed.
+As with any play, once the curtain goes up the doors are closed (in this case the "out"doors are closed).
 At Sleepy Hollow your performance will begin PROMPTLY and you don't want to be left behind.
 If you get to the park after your tour has begun you will NOT be able to join your tour.
 Please share this information with all in your group.

 - You MUST have your ticket with you when you come to the park.
 NO ONE will be admitted without a ticket.
 There are no tickets for sale at the park.